seaweedfs/seaweedfs/README.md

 ## Dev Plan ##

 * More tools and documentation, on how to manage and scale the system.
-For example, how to move volumes, automatically balancing data, how to grow volumes, how to check system status, etc.
-* Integrate with Kubernetes. build [SeaweedFS Operator](https://github.com/seaweedfs/seaweedfs-operator).
-* Add ftp server.
 * Read and write stream data.
 * Support structured data.